 Who We Are

-Students will live full time at Bentley, sleeping in dormitories, eating with their peers, participating in athletic and social events, and going on cultural excursions.
+Students live full time at Colgate University and Endicott College, sleeping in dormitories, eating with their peers, participating in athletic and social events, and going on cultural excursions.
 We seek not only to give students the scores and tools to make college a tangible reality, but also to create a thriving community.
 Resident advisors who double as teachers will live with the students, helping them manage a new environment and inspiring them with the advisors' own tales of college success.
-We will have at least one staff member for every 7 students.
-Staff members will consist of experienced instructors, assistant teachers, a full time college advisor/consultant, adjunct teachers, and mentors—recent high school graduates, now attending college, who will counsel our students and design non-academic programming.
+We have at least one staff member for every six students.
+Staff members will consist of experienced instructors, assistant teachers, adjunct teachers, and counselors-in-training (recent Yleana alumni, now transitioning out of the college admissions process and into attending college, who counsel our students and run non-academic programming).

 - a comprehensive SAT program to maximize students' scores - our average 2015 score improvement was 250 points (on the 2400 SAT)! - using the Socratic method in a small-group environment, grounded in asking the questions that help to cultivate higher order thinking skills

 - a commitment to college access, through extended support (individualized for each student's specific needs) including choosing colleges which meet both academic and financial needs, financial aid help, essay help, scholarship blasts, connecting our students to colleges to which we are connected, and a growing Yleana alumni mentorship program.
 The fact that Yleana takes place on a college campus helps many students (who have never been away from home before or imagined that a traditional college experience could be for them) understand what college will be like and begin to see it as an eventuality rather than a possibility

 - a cutting-edge leadership program with two prongs: